reallyprettycool/activebook_react_staging1/README.md

 ## Introduction
 Introduction to the DEMOED React App

 This is a web application that allows teachers to create and manage courses and activities.
+Students can work on the activities unlimited times during the availability period.
+Scores are recorded only when students have complete a successful attempt without any mistakes.

 The application is built using React and Ant Design for the front-end, and Node.js and Express for the back-end while using MongoDB as the database.

 The application is divided into two main sections:
 - The course section
 - The activity section

+There are two main views depending on user priviledges:
+- Student view
+- Instructor view

 ### The course section
 The course section allows teachers to create and manage courses.
 Teachers can create new courses, view all courses, view a single course, edit a course, and delete a course.